HanjiangHu/DISAM/README.md

-# DISAM: Domain-invariant Similarity Activation Map Metric Learning for  Retrieval-based Long-term  Visual Localization
+# DISAM: Domain-invariant Similarity Activation Map Contrastive Learning for  Retrieval-based Long-term  Visual Localization

 This is our Pytorch implementation for DISAM ([paper](https://ieeexplore.ieee.org/document/9358457)) as an extended version of DIFL-FCL ([paper](https://ieeexplore.ieee.org/document/8968047),[code](https://github.com/HanjiangHu/DIFL-FCL)) in IROS 2019.
 The journal paper has been published in IEEE/CAA Journal of Automatica Sinica.